Night buses in London: N83

-Route N83 commenced operating on 13 September 2002 between Ealing Hospital and Golders Green station.
+Route N83 commenced operating on 13 September 2002 between Golders Green and Ealing Hospital.
 Operated by First London, it ceased on 16 April 2004 when route 83 became a 24-hour service.

-It was reintroduced on 13 September 2016 when route 83] was curtailed to only operate between Alperton and Golders Green stations and route 483 introduced between Ealing Hospital and Harrow bus station.
+It was reintroduced on 13 September 2016 when route 83 was curtailed to only operate between Golders Green and Alperton and route 483 was curtailed to operate between Harrow bus station and Ealing Hospital.